25abdullah/25abdullah/README.md

 ### GitHub Highlights

 - Built and numerically verified a neural network from scratch, then benchmarked it against library implementations on 220K rows of real medical data
-- Mathematical modeling: hand-derived backpropagation through multiple layers, and prediction intervals built from empirical residuals rather than distributional assumptions
+- Mathematical modeling: hand-derived backpropagation through multiple layers and applying graph theory to genealogy
 - Implemented graph algorithms from first principles, including breadth-first search with path reconstruction and formal correctness proofs
 - Comfortable across the pipeline: SQL extraction from relational databases, cleaning decisions on messy data, modeling, and deployment
 - Data journalism work published across multiple articles at The Huntington News